 Using a trust structure where the trustee holds ownership title to real estate provides certain tax benefits.
-Stamp taxes for real estate trust agreements and for sale and purchase agreements for a trust beneficial interest in real estate is ¥200, which is substantially less than stamp taxes for a sale and purchase agreement of real estate itself.
-While registration and licence taxes and real estate acquisition taxes will be imposed on a purchaser of real estate, the following reduced registration and licence taxes will be imposed on real estate being placed in trust, and on a trust beneficial interest in real estate being transferred from the initial holder to the purchaser:
+Stamp taxes for real estate trust agreements and for sale and purchase agreements for a trust beneficial interest in real estate is $\pm 200$ , which is substantially less than stamp taxes for a sale and purchase agreement of real estate itself.
+While registration and licence taxes and real estate acquisition taxes will be imposed on a purchaser of real estate being placed in trust and on a trust beneficial interest in real estate being transferred from the initial holder to the purchaser:

-- a on placing the real estate in trust: 0.3 or 0.4 per cent (for land), or 0.4 per cent (for buildings); and - b on transfer of the trust beneficial interest: ¥1,000 for each building and piece of land.
+- a on placing the real estate in trust: 0.3 or 0.4 per cent (for land) or 0.4 per cent (for buildings); and - b on transfer of the trust beneficial interest: \$1,000 for each building and piece of land.